DomeenoH/FundStack/README_EN.md

 > A testament to the power of human-AI collaboration in modern software development.
 This entire codebase was created through iterative conversations with AI assistants, demonstrating how AI can accelerate development while maintaining code quality and best practices.

+## 💡 Acknowledgements

+This project is inspired by the GitHub project [hexo-donate](https://github.com/xingjiahui/Hexo-Donate).

 ## 💬 Support

 - **Issues**: 在 [GitHub Issues](https://github.com/DomeenoH/FundStack/issues) 提交问题